MiroPalmu/waylander/README.md

 # Description

-Guilander is dependency free (*) C++26 Wayland client library for writing Wayland client applications.
+Waylander is free C++26 Wayland client library for doing Wayland client side communication.

 It encodes Wayland protocol to C++ type system by generating C++ headers from protocol XML, in which Wayland interfaces and messages are represented by types, built form set of primitives.
 Communication using the Wayland wire format is implemented using bleeding edge C++ compile time techniques based on the generated types.

-(*) Guilander uses some modules from source code library Gnulib, which means that they are bundled with Guilander itself.

-## Wayland XML to Guilander C++ protocol header
+## Wayland XML to waylander C++ protocol header

-To get an idea of how Guilander maps Wayland XML to C++ here is a part of `wl_display` interface:
+To get an idea of how waylander maps Wayland XML to C++ here is a part of `wl_display` interface:

 ```xml
 <interface name="wl_display" version="1">